-CANDY’s (Comorbid Analysis of Neurodevelopmental Disorders and Epilepsy) innovation is to test, for the first time, if those diseases and their common mental and bodily co-symptoms, are caused by combinations of common and rare genetic variants and immune activation acting at different ‘sensitive periods’.
+CANDY’s innovation is to test, for the first time, if those disorders and their common mental and bodily co-symptoms, are caused by combinations of common and rare genetic variants and immune activation acting at different ‘sensitive periods’.

-- The Donders Institute of the Radboud University Medical Centre, Nijmegen (Project Coordinator)
+- Radboud University Medical Centre, Nijmegen (Project Coordinator)

 - King's College London

 - Birkbeck, University of London